Ex-Minneapolis Police officer Thomas Lane pleads guilty to manslaughter in George Floyd's death - KTVZ

 Lane, Thou and Kueng had pleaded not guilty to the state charges and rejected a plea deal with prosecutors last month, the attorney general’s office said.
 Thao and Kueng are still expected to face state trial next month.

-The three former officers were already convicted in a federal court in February of violating Floyd’s civil rights.

-In that trial, Lane testified that he was on his fourth day on the job, while Chauvin had worked for the department for over 18 years.
+In the federal trial, Lane testified that he was on his fourth day on the job, while Chauvin had worked for the department for over 18 years.
 Lane twice asked Chauvin to reposition Floyd during the restraint but was denied both times, according to his testimony and body camera footage.

 The first time, Lane asked Chauvin whether they should put Floyd’s legs up, as they are taught in the academy.
 “No, we’re good,” Chauvin said, according to Lane’s testimony.